Ranks and insignia of the Nazi Party: Armband system

 A leader of a political office was known as a Leiter followed by the office name.
 For instance, Leiter eines Sachgebietes would indicate the leader of an administrative area office.

 Command armbands matched up directly with the positions of Gauleiter and Reichsleiter, each of which was denoted by its own unique armband.
 The political position of Deputy Gauleiter (Stellvertreter Gauleiter) was phased out as a political rank in 1939 (explaining why there was no "one leaf" Gauleiter insignia during World War II), but survived as a political armband denoting status as a Deputy Regional Leader.

-The operational, administrative, and command armbands were utilized across all levels of the Nazi Party (Local, County, Regional, and National) with some armbands applying to multiple levels simultaneously and others specific to a particular Party level.
+The operational, administrative, and command armbands were utilised across all levels of the Nazi Party (local, county, regional, and national) with some armbands applying to multiple levels simultaneously and others specific to a particular Party level.
 In addition, depending on the specific duties of the political leader in question, an alternate positional title could be implied by a particular armband.
 When paired up with party member's political rank, this mixture of political titles and alternate positions resulted in a confusing array of titles and nomenclature.